This is the multi-page printable view of this section. Click here to print.

 Using Load Balancer

-You can modify the Load Balancer for the Auto-Scaling Group.
-To set the Load Balancer for the Auto-Scaling Group, follow these steps:
+You can modify the Load Balancer of an Auto-Scaling Group.
+To configure the Load Balancer of an Auto-Scaling Group, follow these steps.

-- When the Auto-Scaling Group’s server is created, it is automatically connected to the selected Load Balancer’s LB server group as a member, and when the server is terminated, it is disconnected from the LB server group.
+- When a server in the Auto-Scaling Group is created, it is automatically added as a member of the selected Load Balancer’s LB server group, and when the server is terminated, it is removed from the LB server group’s members.

 - Click the Auto-Scaling Group menu.
-The Auto-Scaling Group List page opens.
+Navigate to the Auto-Scaling Group List page.

-- On the Auto-Scaling Group List page, click the resource for which you want to set the Load Balancer.
-The Auto-Scaling Group Details page opens.
+- On the Auto-Scaling Group List page, click the resource that will use the Load Balancer.
+Navigate to the Auto-Scaling Group Details page.

 - Click the Load Balancer tab.
-The Load Balancer list page opens.
+You will be taken to the Load Balancer list page.

-- Click the Edit button for the Load Balancer.
-The Load Balancer Modification popup window opens.
+- Click the Edit button of the Load Balancer.
+The Load Balancer Edit popup opens.

-Classification Detailed Description LB Server Group LB server group name - Select the LB server group created in the selected VPC
+Category Detailed description LB server group LB server group name - Select the LB server group that is created in the selected VPC

-- LB server groups using Weighted Round Robin or Weighted Least Connection load balancing cannot be selected
+- LB server groups that use Weighted Round Robin or Weighted Least Connection load balancing cannot be selected

 - Enter a value between 1 and 65,534